Going from Amateur to Professional: 10 Words of Wisdom for Aspiring Artists

 One of the biggest mistakes that people make is trying to do too much, too quickly—so be patient with your progress and make sure to write down every goal you set.
 Over the next few months or years, mark off which goals you’ve completed.
 This will give you the strength to continue on.

-4. Maintain Your Focus.
+4. Maintain Your Focus

 Without written goals, staying focused is nearly impossible, and even with them it can be difficult to stay on course.
 There have been many times in my life when my actions were inconsistent, unfocused on art, and unproductive.
 I’ve learned that it’s only when I return to my written goals that I improve, grow, and further my career.

-5. Understand Where Your Work Fits into the Market.
+5. Understand Where Your Work Fits into the Market

 Always do your research before submitting your work to museums, galleries, publications, art shows, etc. Make sure your style fits theirs and always follow their submission guidelines to the letter.

-6. Master Your Mailing List.
+6. Master Your Email List

-A mailing list is one of the most important assets for any business—and if you want to be a professional artist, you’ll need to have one as well.
+An email list is one of the most important assets for any business—and if you want to be a professional artist, you’ll need to have one as well.

-7. Find Role Models and Mentors.
+7. Find Role Models and Mentors

 A good mentor might be another artist or businessperson who you admire, or an artist who has succeeded on a level that you yourself are trying to reach.
 Make a list of advisors who you can talk to about your career.
 How?
 Do what I did—just ask.